awslabs/autonomous-driving-data-framework/docs/deployment_guide.md

 For the below walkthrough, let us use the `manifests/demo/` directory for deployment, where the deploymemt name is set to `demo`.

 File `deployment.yaml` is the top level manifest, which should include the modules you wanted to deploy, grouped under logical containers called `group`.
-Please see [manifests](https://seed-farmer.readthedocs.io/en/latest/manifests.html) for more details.
+Please see [manifests](https://seed-farmer.readthedocs.io/en/latest/manifests.html) for understanding more details about a deployment manifest, the keys it supports(if mandatory/optional).

 > Note:
 > All paths inside the manifest files should be relative to the root of the project.
 For ex: if you want to include a module manifest `demo-modules.yaml` in your deplopyment.yaml, you should include the manifest in the path as `manifests/demo/demo-modules.yaml` and declare the path as `manifests/demo/demo-modules.yaml` in the deployment.yaml file.